Bi-objective Ranking and Selection Using Stochastic Kriging: Results

 \subsection{Impact of stochastic kriging}

 As evident from Figure \ref{fig:res3}, feeding SK information to the identification phase of EQUAL and MOCBA (i.e., using SK predictions only when computing the misclassification errors), leads to a drastic improvement in both algorithms (referred to as EQUAL-SKi and MOCBA-SKi respectively); yet, they still show worse performance than the proposed method.
-The bad performance of MOCBA-SK (i.e., feeding SK information to the MOCBA algorithm for allocation and identification) is remarkable; this however, is not entirely surprising, as the sample variance and prediction MSE don't reflect the same information (i.e., sampling variability and prediction error respectively).
+The bad performance of MOCBA-SK (i.e., feeding SK information to the MOCBA algorithm for allocation and identification) is somewhat surprising; however, as the sample variance and prediction MSE don't reflect the same information (i.e., sampling variability and prediction error respectively).
 Overall, it is clear that the efficient identification of the solutions with the true best expected performance is facilitated by exploiting the stochastic kriging information (as opposed to relying on the sample means).